dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-setups/databricks-setup.md

 ### Set up a Databricks Target

 dbt-databricks can connect to Databricks all-purpose clusters as well as SQL endpoints.
-The latter provides an opinionated way of running SQL workloads with optimal performance and price, the former provides all the flexibility of Spark.
+The latter provides an opinionated way of running SQL workloads with optimal performance and price; the former provides all the flexibility of Spark.

 <File name='~/.dbt/profiles.yml'>